AlKhourdajie/SSPs_decomposition/README.md

 The implementation of the Shapley-Owen decomposition method in Python is available in folder *02_shapley_owen_decomposition_calculations*.
 Check the paper for further details.

+The folder also include the script that implement the Shapley-Owen methodolgy and generat the results for both the main body of the paper, as well as the diagnostic analysis presented in Appendix E.

+Figures provided here are the decomposition figures only for the main body of the paper, as well as Figure D.1 (Appendix D), and Figures E.1 - E.6 (Appendix E)